maalcantar/tn-seq_data_analysis/README.md

 ### source code

-All code is in  <code>src/</code>, which contains a combination of bash and python.
+All code is in  <code>src/</code>, which contains a combination of bash and python scripts.
 The numbering at the beginning of each file name indicates the order in which that script should be run.
-Scripts containing the suffix "C" (e.g., 01C_fastp_align_fastq_RB-tn.sh) are specifically designed to handle sequencing data derived from RB-Tn-Seq experiments.
-All other scripts are specific for sequencing files from regular Tn-Seq experiments.
+Scripts containing the suffix "C" (e.g., 01C_fastp_align_fastq_RB-tn.sh) are specifically designed to handle sequencing reads from RB-Tn-Seq experiments.
+All other scripts are specific for sequencing reads from regular Tn-Seq experiments.

 ### data